NBISweden/workshop-reproducible-research/pages/conda/conda-3-projects.md

 `mamba init`.
 So transitioning into using Mamba is actually quite easy - enjoy your shorter execution times!

-> **Quick recap** <br>
+!!!
+Success "Quick recap"
-> In this section we've learned:
+    In this section we've learned:

->
-> - How to define our Conda environment using a YAML-file.
+    - How to define our Conda environment using a YAML-file.
-> - How to use `conda env create` to make a new environment from a YAML-file.
+    - How to use `conda env create` to make a new environment from a YAML-file.
-> - How to use `conda env export` to get a list of installed packages.
+    - How to use `conda env export` to get a list of installed packages.
-> - How to work with Conda in a project-like setting.
+    - How to work with Conda in a project-like setting.
-> - How to optimise Conda for speed.
+    - How to optimise Conda for speed.